 Please note that despite any preference you may express regarding the time of day your case is heard (day or evening), the court is not bound by your choice.

 The municipal court must receive your plea of not guilty within 30 days of receipt of your ticket.
 You may send your plea either by mail to the address indicated on the reply form or submit it in person at one of the municipal court service centers.

 You will then receive a notice by mail indicating the time, place, and date of your hearing.

 If you believe there is an error with the ticket you were issued, you can request an inquiry in the following cases:

-Inquiry Request Form
+Ticket Inquiry Request

 The police officer or authorized municipal employee who issued the ticket is not always required to appear in court.
 If you or your lawyer wishes them to appear for cross-examination, you may request their presence in writing within 10 days of receipt of your notice of hearing.

 If you are found guilty and the judge is convinced that the documentary evidence (ticket and report) was sufficient and the testimony did not provide any further evidence, you may be charged fees for this request.

 Depending on the terms indicated in your notice of hearing, you may change your mind and plead guilty instead of not guilty.

 Your new guilty plea and payment of the full amount indicated in such case must be sent to the municipal court before the date of your hearing.